E-commerce

 Why this visibility helps retention

-Be careful not to mix everything up
+Be careful not to confuse everything

 What personalization really changes